shamspias/customizable-gpt-chatbot/README.md

 ## Deployment
 The chatbot can be deployed on Heroku or AWS by following the standard procedures for Django deployment on these platforms.

+## Issues
+- If you don't use AWS SQS then no need to install `pycurl` and `boto3` packages.
+- If you don't use AWS S3 then no need to install `django-storages` package.

 ## Note
 Make sure that you have API key from OpenAI before running the project.